DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 - Check with others and turn off gas if not in use (clear pressure from system)

 ###AT ALL TIMES:
--Keep vials and bottles covered
+- Keep vials and bottles covered

 Maintain awareness of your neighbors and collaborators, and any flies they may be contributing to